Batch Expiry Management

 - Microservices architecture migration

-- Machine learning for predictive analytics
+- Machine learning for predictive calibration and pest trends

-- IoT sensor integration
+- IoT sensor integration for real-time readings

-- Cloud-native deployment (Kubernetes)
+- Cloud-native deployment (Kubernetes / Docker Swarm)

-4.6 Known Technical Debt
+5.6 Known Technical Debt

 ⚠️ Items for Consideration

-Quality Works v1.3.0
+Quality Works v1.4.1

 © STARENGTS - All Rights Reserved